bygiro/node-ftpsync/README.md

+This is a for of evanplaice/node-ftpsync.

+there are slight differences from the original project.

 An FTP synchronization app for NodeJS based on [jsftp](https://npmjs.org/package/jsftp).
 With an emphasis on speed and simplicity ftpsync aims to fulfull your one-click file deployment needs.

 [![NPM](https://nodei.co/npm/ftpsync.png)](https://nodei.co/npm/ftpsync/)